Reduce appointment ‘no-shows’ using SMS appointment reminders

 Furthermore, the content of the message itself can impact the response rate.
 One NHS service further reduced no-shows by 23% by including information about the cost to the NHS of missed appointments.

-KwikFit, a UK automotive garage, sent a perfect SMS appointment reminder that’s almost impossible to ignore.
+KwikFit, a UK automotive garage, sent a perfect SMS appointment reminder, using their workshop management software that’s almost impossible to ignore.

 They managed to merge 6 pieces of personal data as well as including a friendly sign off and the all important opt out.